tanmoy7989/tanmoy7989.github.io/README.md

 - `setup.sh` is a script that sets up everything (conda environments too) from scratch the first time this repository is downloaded.

-- `update.sh` re-builds my resume, and pushes any other changes made to github.
+- `build.sh` re-builds my resume, and pushes any other changes made to github.

 If you find the combined website + resume hosting useful, feel free to fork this repository, but with appropriate citations.